Programmes

 NQSN is a three-year initiative led by the Quantum Engineering Programme and supported by the National Research Foundation (NRF) to translate quantum science into solutions for addressing real-world challenges.

-It aims to establish a nationwide platform and a field-deployed testbed for a systematic construction of quantum-safe communication technologies, by evaluating its security and demonstrating the integration of quantum-safe applications, best practices, and use cases.
+It aims to establish a nationwide programme and a field-deployed testbed for a systematic construction of quantum-safe communication technologies, by evaluating its security and demonstrating the integration of quantum-safe applications, best practices, and use cases.

-Platform Leads
+Programme Leads

-A/Prof Alexander Ling
+Prof Alexander Ling

 National Quantum Computing Hub (NQCH)

-Platform Leads
+Programme Leads

 National Quantum Federated Foundry (NQFF)

 NQFF was set up to build capabilities in the design, fabrication and testing of micro- and nano- devices that are essential for quantum technologies.
-This platform is hosted at A*STAR’s Institute of Materials Research and Engineering (IMRE) and consolidates access to a network of cleanrooms in Singapore.
+This programme is hosted at A*STAR’s Institute of Materials Research and Engineering (IMRE) and consolidates access to a network of cleanrooms in Singapore.

-Platform Leads
+Programme Leads